Lifetimes (song): Live performances

 Perry performed the song in a medley at the 2024 MTV Video Music Awards on September 11, 2024.
 Later that month, she sang it again at the 2024 AFL Grand Final pre match entertainment.
 Perry performed "Lifetimes" as the penultimate song of The Lifetimes Tour.

 Usage in media

 The song was used in the fourth season of the comedy-drama television series Hacks, in the episode entitled "Clickable Face".

+The song is also used in the video game Dream League Soccer 2026.